By: Team Team CS2103T-F14-4 Since: Sep 2019 Licence: MIT

 Appendix C: Use Cases

-(For all use cases below, the System is the Deliveria
+(For all use cases below, the System is the Deliveria and the Actor is the Delivery Manager, unless specified otherwise)

 Use case: Delete Driver